 For ingredients and detailed instructions, refer to the recipe card below.

-Carrots: fresh carrots (not soft ones) are the recipe's star.
+- Carrots: Use fresh carrots (not soft ones).
 Choose bright-colored, juicy, and sweet whole carrots as evenly as possible.
-Baby carrots are not a great choice to make long-striped carrot candies.
+Baby carrots are not a great choice for making carrot strips.

 How to make candied carrots